 How to register your domain name

 So you now have some domain name ideas in mind for your project?
 Very good!
+You need a domain name registrar in order to register your own domain name.
+They typically charge you an annual fee for the registration.
 The process of checking if the domain name is available and then registering it is pretty simple.
 I recommend Bluehost for this.
-You can get your domain name for free there as long as you also get them to host your site.
-Another benefit is that setting your WordPress site there is a quick process that can be done without any prior experience.
-Click here to check if your chosen domain name is available:
+You can get your domain name for free there as long as you also get them to host your files and put your blog on the web.
+Another benefit is that setting your WordPress blog there is a quick process that can be done without any prior experience.
+Click here to check if your chosen domain name is available and to register it:

 The .com domain name extension is the most popular and most recognizable extension.
 Some 80% of top ranked sites on US based Google searches are .com domains.
 Most people regard that as the default extension and would automatically type .com after any name.
 Because of these benefits (including search engine ranking benefits) I always try and get the .com domain name, it is especially important if you are writing to a global audience.